High lead exposure reaches children in over 4 million American households.

 Founded by Ananya Sridhar as a middle-schooler, she was initially mentored by her chemistry teacher and advisor, Dawn Makley.
 As the project expanded to data analysis, Ananya received guidance from Ahmad Wani, co-founder and CEO of OneConcern to help with big data and machine learning.

-Ananya is a seventeen-year-old high school senior in the SF bay area.
+Ananya is a eighteen-year-old freshman at Stanford University.
 Having a long time passion for science, she started Project Neptune in middle school after hearing about the Flint water crisis.

 Dawn teaches chemistry at the Nueva Middle School in Hillsborough, CA. Prior to teaching, she received a BS in Biology/Chemical Sciences from Xavier University and a Ph.D in Organic Chemistry from Vanderbilt University.